 Individualized Funding is a support that assists people with disabilities and others to live an everyday ordinary life because it offers more choice and control.
 Supporting people to make their own decisions also assists them to live an ordinary life.
 Below is the IFCO Accord which outlines more fully what we believe.

 The Individualized Funding Coalition for Ontario supports the self-determination of persons with disabilities.

-We believe that all people should have control over decisions concerning where they live, with whom they live, with whom they associate and how they spend their lives.
+We believe in all people having control over decisions concerning where they live, with whom they live, with whom they associate and how they spend their lives.

-In order to achieve this we recognize that Ontario must develop a system of funding whereby the person requiring assistance, supported by family and/or others, should have access to and control over the funds allocated for his/her supports.
+In order to achieve this we recognize that Ontario must develop a system of funding whereby the person requiring assistance, supported as appropriate by family and/or others, has access to and control over the funds allocated for his/her supports.

 Address: Individualized Funding Coalition for Ontario

 c/o 3357 Walker Rd, Suite 2, Windsor, ON N8W 5J7